 You can tell Medicare about your complaint or send it to Medicare.
-The Medicare Complaint Form is available at: www.medicare.gov/MedicareComplaintForm/home.aspx.
-You do not need to file a complaint with Health Plan of San Mateo before filing a complaint with Medicare.
+The Medicare Complaint Form is available at:

+www.medicare.gov/MedicareComplaintForm/home.aspx.
+You do not need to file a complaint with complaint with complaint with complaint with Medicare.